sepalang/runner/README.md

 # 🏃 runner
-It was created to make other processes easier.
+It was created to make child processes easier.

 ### usage
 Run the command from your npm project.